 - Ground chipotle chile pepper

-Preheat grill to high.
+Preheat grill to 300-ish degrees.

 Drizzle chicken with a little olive oil and season with kosher salt, granulated garlic and chipotle chile pepper to taste on both sides.
 Set aside.